William Leidesdorff

-William Alexander Leidesdorff, Jr. (October 23, 1810 – May 18, 1848) was one of the earliest biracial-black U.S. citizens in California and one of the founders of the city that became San Francisco.
-A highly successful, enterprising businessman, he was a West Indian immigrant of African Cuban, possibly Carib, Danish/Swedish and Jewish ancestry.
+William Alexander Leidesdorff Jr. (1810 – May 18, 1848) was an Afro-Caribbean settler in California and one of the founders of the city that became San Francisco.
+A highly successful, enterprising businessman, he is thought to have been the first black millionaire in the United States.

+Leidesdorff was a West Indian immigrant of Afro-Cuban, possibly Carib, Danish/Swedish and Jewish ancestry.
 Leidesdorff became a United States citizen in New Orleans in 1834.
 He migrated to Alta California in 1841, then under Mexican rule, settling in Yerba Buena (now San Francisco), a village of about 30 Mexican and European families.

 He became a Mexican citizen in 1844 and received a land grant from the Mexican government, 8 Spanish leagues, or 35500 acre south of the American River, known as Rancho Rio de los Americanos.
 He served as US Vice Consul to Mexico at the Port of San Francisco beginning in 1845.
 Leidesdorff was President of the San Francisco school board and also elected as City Treasurer.
 Shortly before Leidesdorff's death, vast amounts of gold were officially reported on his Rancho Rio De los Americanos.
 By the time his estate was auctioned off in 1856, it was worth more than $1,445,000, not including vast quantities of gold mined upon his land.

-International Leidesdorff Bicentennial Celebrations featured the "Golden Legacy of William Alexander Leidesdorff, Jr." On October 22, 2011 on his native isle of Saint Croix, U.S. Virgin Islands, a special event was to highlight the season of celebrations.
+International Leidesdorff bicentennial celebrations began on October 22, 2011, on his native isle of Saint Croix, U.S. Virgin Islands.